w3c/i18n-drafts/questions/qa-address-formats.en.md

 ### Length and format

 - **Europe:** Most countries use 4- or 5-digit codes.
-The UK and Netherlands use alphanumeric codes (e.g., `SW1A 1AA` in the UK).
+The UK uses alphanumeric codes with a specific grouping pattern (e.g., `SW1A 1AA` - always with a space between the outward and inward parts, never with hyphens).
+The Netherlands uses a similar alphanumeric pattern with a space (e.g., `1234 AB`).

-- **North America:** The United States uses a 5-digit code, optionally followed by a 4-digit extension (e.g., `20500-0003`).
+- **North America:** The United States uses a 5-digit code, optionally followed by a hyphen and a 4-digit extension (e.g., `20500-0003`).
+Canada uses a 6-character alphanumeric format with a space in the middle (e.g., `K1A 0B1`).

-- **South America:** South America generally uses 4- or 5-digit codes.
-Argentina and Brazil use alphanumeric 8-digit codes, while Colombia and Ecuador use 6-digit systems.
+- **South America:** Format patterns vary significantly.
+Brazil uses an 8-digit system with a hyphen (e.g., `70150-900`).
+Argentina's 8-character alphanumeric code is written as a single string without separators (e.g., `C1070AAB`).
+Colombia and Ecuador use 6-digit systems written as continuous numbers.

-- **Asia:** China and Japan use 5- or 6-digit codes, with the first few digits specifying the province or prefecture. and the rest to specify the city or district.
-South Korea and Vietnam use a 5-digit postal code system.
+- **Asia:** China uses a 6-digit continuous numeric code without separators.
+Japan uses a 7-digit system with a hyphen after the first 3 digits (e.g., `100-0001`).
+South Korea's 5-digit system is written without separators, while India uses a 6-digit PIN code system with no separators.

-- **Africa:** Nigeria and Ghana use 6-digit systems, while South Africa and Kenya use 4-digit codes.
+- **Africa:** Nigeria and Ghana use 6-digit systems without separators, while South Africa uses a 4-digit code with no separators.

+- **Oceania:** Australia and New Zealand use a 4-digit continuous numeric code.

 ### Granularity